pm2-hive/pm2-hive.github.io/docs/features/update-pm2.md

 $ pm2 update
 ```

-That's all, you know have a fresh PM2 system!
+That's all, you now have a fresh PM2 system!